Jake Burger Player Props: White Sox vs. Angels

 Jake Burger At The Plate

-- Burger has an RBI in 20 of 60 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Burger has driven in a run in 20 games this year (32.8%), including 11 games with more than one RBI (18.0%).
+He has also driven in three or more of his team's runs in five contests.

-- In 41.7% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.0%).
+- He has scored in 25 games this year (41.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.